yhou2021/.emacs.d/README.md

 Move the downloaded binary to `~/.emacs.d/vendor/bin/` and rename it to `serenata-v5.4.0.phar`.

+Make it executable `$ chmod +x serenata-v5.4.0.phar`.

+If running into issue `LSP :: example_file_name no in project or it is blacklisted`, add project root to LSP workspace or remove it from the blacklist:
+`M-x lsp-workspace-blacklist-remove` or `M-s lsp-workspace-folders-add`.

 ### Python3
 After `elpy` is added to emacs, also install addtional system requirements: